helenwanghh/Mechanism-of-Particle-Deposition/README.md

 - **Client Requirements**

-1. Maintain clean workspace and ensure  minimal glitter escapes the box 2.Maximize glitter use to create less waste and reduce cost on materials 3.A way to easily control device to stop or divert the glitter flow 4.Must only remove excess glitter and not glitter that has been adhered 5.Be able to do multiple colors of glitters and multiple layers of glute/glitters 6.Must not exceed surface area of conveyer belt plate: 7.5'' x 7.5''
+- Maintain clean workspace and ensure  minimal glitter escapes the box
+- Maximize glitter use to create less waste and reduce cost on materials
+- A way to easily control device to stop or divert the glitter flow
+- Must only remove excess glitter and not glitter that has been adhered
+- Be able to do multiple colors of glitters and multiple layers of glute/glitters
+- Must not exceed surface area of conveyer belt plate: 7.5'' x 7.5''

 Please click the link to check out the Users Operation Instrution Video:
 [![Instruction Video for the Mechanism Design](https://www.youtube.com/embed/nuajtc9fk5U/maxresdefault.jpg)](https://www.youtube.com/embed/nuajtc9fk5U)